 Migratory Bird MOU

 DOE and the Department of the Interior’s Fish and Wildlife Service (FWS) have entered into a Memorandum of Understanding (MOU) pursuant to the MBTA and EO 13186.
 The purpose of the MOU is to strengthen migratory bird conservation through enhanced collaboration between DOE and the FWS, in coordination with state, tribal, and local governments.
 The MOU identifies specific areas in which cooperation between DOE and the FWS will substantially contribute to the conservation and management of migratory birds and their habitats.

 The MOU explains that DOE manages more than 2 million acres of land, of which a substantial amount is undeveloped and includes wetlands, shrub-steppe, shortgrass prairie, desert, and forested areas that “provide habitat for a variety of wildlife, including many species of migratory birds.”
 In the MOU, DOE recognizes that some of its activities have the potential to affect migratory birds (e.g., transmission lines, power poles, invasive weed control, and various construction activities) and agrees that it is important to conserve migratory birds and their habitats.

 DOE and FWS entered into the first MOU on migratory bird protection in 2006.
-The updated MOU, signed September 12, 2013, took effect upon signature of DOE and FWS and remains in effect for five years.
+The MOU is currently under revision and will take effect upon signature of DOE and FWS.